More Tech Trouble in China

 Fortune’s CEO Initiative, an annual meeting devoted to discussing how business can be a force for good, convenes in New York this evening.
 I’ll be interviewing Microsoft President Brad Smith, who is working on everything from housing affordability to smart regulation of A.I., and Raghuram Rajan, a University of Chicago professor whose new book, The Third Pillar, argues for renewed attention on communities as a counterbalance to the typical focus on markets and the state.

-Despite my enthusiasm for our event, I have become increasingly skeptical that most business leaders do more than pay lip service to “changing the world.”
-I also cringe at their self-serving contention only business can solve the problems government can’t.
-In this regard, I have become an acolyte of Anand Giriharadas, whose book Winners Take All argues that global elites, including CEOs, could do as much good by helping strengthen government and other civic institutions as by supporting good works of their own choosing.
+Despite my enthusiasm for our event, I have become increasingly skeptical that most business leaders do little more than pay lip service to “changing the world.”
+I also cringe at their self-serving contention that only business can solve the problems government can’t.
+In this regard, I have become an acolyte of Anand Giridharadas, whose book Winners Take All argues that global elites, including CEOs, could do as much good by helping strengthen government and other civic institutions as by supporting good works of their own choosing.

 I’ll monitor the proceedings with these thoughts in mind, and I’ll report back to you what I learn.